nabilram/election-analysis-python-basics/README.md

 * CANDIDATE RESULT: Diana DeGette won with 73.8% of the votes, 272892 people voted for them

 ## Summary and Futher Application
+* Scaling up the code to accomodate wider scope (more counties, or even more states) is possible
+    * Application to more counties in next electoral cycle is advised for quality electoral checks and balances
+* Additional features and data points may assist the client in their efforts to increase voter turn out outside of Denver
+    * Data points on voter's gender, ethnicity, age, and others will yield better voter-based analytics

 watch this python series before submission --